 First-time managers face a unique set of challenges when they make the switch from individual contributor to team leader.
 (Learn more about 12 common challenges that first-time managers must conquer.)

 No longer able to rely on the skills that earned them the promotion, many new leaders feel alone as they navigate a new landscape that requires new skills.

-What’s the difference between successful and unsuccessful managers?
-Gentry’s research has shown 4 key areas where first-time managers in particular struggle the most:
+Our research points to 4 key areas where first-time managers struggle the most:

 - Ability to lead teams